Skip to the main content.

 Examples of conditions

-We tend to break conditions down into two categories: generic and performance-based.
+We tend to break conditions down into two categories: time and performance-based.
+Most conditions are generally time-related and outlined in a vesting schedule.

-Whereas, performance-wise, it could be the completion of a project, generating ‘X’ amount in sales or bringing in new business.
+Whereas a performance goal could be the completion of a project or generating ‘X’ amount in sales or bringing in new business.
 You can stipulate numerous and a mix of generic and performance-based conditions.

-The crucial thing to remember is whatever conditions are put in place must be clearly defined, measurable and tangible.
-Clarity is key.
+The crucial thing to remember is whatever conditions are put in place must be clearly defined, measurable and tangible - clarity is key.
+Check out our guide exploring best practices.

 A simple guide to shares and options